andres20980/kasten-docs/docs/install.md

   own services requires the containers to run as a specific user, then the user can be modified.

-This is often needed when using shared storage, such as NFS, where permissions on the target storage require a specific user.
+This is often needed when using shared storage, such as NFS/SMB, where permissions on the target storage require a specific user.

 To run as a specific user (e.g., root (0), add the following to the Helm